alphagov/inside-government-admin-guide/organisations-groups/document-series.md

 title: How to publish content / Document series
 ---

+Please note this manual is a draft version and will be revised shortly.

-## Document series - create and populate, or delete
+# Document series - create and populate, or delete

 You can group related documents together by putting them into document series.
 There are 2 stages to this - creating the series and then populating it.